 As uncertainty took over, spending dipped last in 2020.

-But ad spending is expected to return to pre-pandemic levels (approximately $254 billion) by the end of 2022.
+But ad spending is expected to overtake to pre-pandemic levels (approximately $254 billion) in 2023.

 1. Video ads get shorter and shorter

 Mobile video ad spending in the US estimated to reach $53.9 billion by 2025.

 You can expect the vast majority of that newfound ad spend to go to short-form video ads.

 Today’s consumers have little patience for long videos.